ShashiKiranMR/CS-7641-ML-Project/README.md

 ### Sub-domain classification

 We are using unsupervised learning methods to discover the sub-domain of a paper and cluster similar domains together.
-We will be using techniques like Bag of words, TF-IDF, and BERT encoding to cluster the papers based on the sub-domain.
+We use techniques like Bag of words, TF-IDF, and BERT encoding to cluster the papers based on the sub-domain.
 Till now, we have created Bag-of-words and TF-IDF encoding using the words from "Title", and "Abstract" of papers from our PeerRead Dataset.

 ## Methods
 Our main idea is to capture the wordings in papers as features, most likely using natural language processing (NLP) techniques to transform the paper contents into (word embedding) vectors.
-Furthermore, we will combine them with some "meta-data" of the papers, e.g., the citations, the number of figures/equations, etc.
+Furthermore, we combine them with some "meta-data" of the papers, e.g., the citations, the number of figures/equations, etc.

 ### Unsupervised Learning
 **Unsupervised learning** techniques would help us discover similar sub-domains and recent popular research trends by performing clustering based on inclusion of keywords related to specific sub-domains.
 We use k-means clustering techniques to identify sub-domains by using various feature representations as follows